1. The basics

 There are numerous reasons why many users would want to operate software in a Docker container.
 Checkmk can also be used in a Docker environment.
 One application scenario may be to monitor a dynamically-created container group and to make Checkmk a part of this group.
 Should the container group no longer be needed the Checkmk instance can also be removed.

 Important: Even it is possible and very easy to integrate Checkmk into a containerized infrastructure, it is not always the best solution.
-Since you get a reduced performance with every virtualization and your monitoring in general should have a minimum of physical dependencies, it is not a good solution to use a Checkmk container to monitor your complete infrastructure.
+Since you get a reduced performance with every virtualisation and your monitoring in general should have a minimum of physical dependencies, it is not a good solution to use a Checkmk container to monitor your complete infrastructure.
 But it may be a good option to integrate a Checkmk container in a self-contained container cluster, because in this case you would be able to monitor this cluster from the inside.
 So, especially in this case verify whether the Docker/Container tool is the best solution for your actual requirements.

 In order to make the setting-up as easy as possible for you, we supply each Checkmk edition inclusive of its own specific image, which contains the Debian Linux operating system in addition to Checkmk: